Skip to content

 What Is BitLocker and Why Use It?

 You can protect external, fixed drives, and operating system drives using BitLocker.
-When you enable BitLocker on your main Windows drive, it automatically unlocks the drive at startup using a TPM chip.
+When you enable BitLocker on your main Windows drive, it automatically unlocks the drive at startup using a TPM chip (Trusted Platform Module, a security chip that helps with encryption).

 Understanding Encryption Types

-When you turn on BitLocker for removable data drives, BitLocker asks you to pick an encryption type.
+When you turn on BitLocker for removable data drives, Windows will ask you to pick an encryption type.

-Used space only encryption means only the parts of the drive storing your data get locked down.
+Used space only encryption, on the other hand, only protects the areas of the drive where your data is actually stored.

 Why Enforce an Encryption Type?